Lokalized

 1. Create Localized Strings Files

-Filenames must conform to the IETF BCP 47 language tag format.
+Filenames must conform to the IETF BCP 47 language tag format, optionally suffixed with .json.

 Here is a US English (en-US) localized strings file which includes a single localization: